-Section 163.387(7), Florida Statutes, provides that on the last day of a CRA's fiscal year, any money remaining in the CRA trust fund after payment of expenses described in the CRA plan for such year must be either returned to each taxing authority, used to reduce the amount of any indebtedness to which increment revenues are pledged, deposited into an escrow account for the purpose of later reducing any indebtedness to which increment revenue was pledged or appropriated to a specific redevelopment project pursuant to an approved redevelopment plan, which project will be completed within three years.
+Section 163.387(7), Florida Statutes, provides that on the last day of a CRA's fiscal year, any money remaining in the CRA trust fund after payment of expenses described in the CRA plan for such year must be either returned to each taxing authority, used to reduce the amount of any indebtedness to which increment revenues are pledged, deposited into an escrow account for the purpose of later reducing any indebtedness to which increment revenue was pledged or appropriated to a specific redevelopment project pursuant to an approved redevelopment plan.
+The funds appropriated for such project may not be changed unless the project is amended, redesigned, or delayed, in which case the funds must be re-appropriated pursuant to the next annual budget adopted by the board of the CRA. which project will be completed within three years.
 At the end of each fiscal year and in conjunction with the Audit presentation, the Finance and Operations Director will produce a General Fund Carry Forward Report to document what expenditures those funds will be committed to.
 This report will be presented to the CRA Board for approval.